FIAP-SOAT-G20/FIAP-TechChallenge-Fase1/README.md

 4. Set the environment variables: `cp .env.example .env`
 3. Install dependencies by running `make build`
 4. Run the application by running `make run-air` or `make run`
+5. Access the application at `http://localhost:8080`
+6. Dont forget to run the tests by running `make test`
+7. Check the coverage report by running `make coverage`
+8. Check the lint by running `make lint`
+9. Update the swagger documentation by running `make docs-swag`

 > [!NOTE]
 > `make run` will run the application locally, and will build and run PostgreSQL container using Docker Compose